Clean Water State Revolving Fund (CWSRF) Loan Program

 Both below market interest rate loans and loan forgiveness (similar to grants) is offered.

-For loans the interest rate subsidy is 120 basis points off the entity's underlying credit rating.
+For loans, the interest rate subsidy is 120 basis points off the entity's underlying credit rating.
 For example, if an applicant has an underlying rating of "AA" then the interest rate is reduced 120 basis points off the market's "AA" scale.
 For equivalency projects the interest rate subsidy is increased to a 155 basis point reduction.
-Loan terms range from 20-30 years.
+Loan terms are available up to 30 years.

-Loan forgiveness is available on a limited basis (approximately $5-$7 million per year) to eligible disadvantaged communities and green projects.
-The amount of loan forgiveness for a disadvantaged project (up to 70%) is dependent on the adjusted annual median household income and household cost factor for the project area.
-Entities may receive subsidized green funding (up to 15% forgiveness) if their project has eligible components that total 30% of the project's total cost.
+Principal forgiveness is available on a limited basis to eligible disadvantaged communities and green projects.
+The amount of principal forgiveness for a disadvantaged project (up to 70%) is dependent upon the annual median household income and household cost factor for the project area.
+Entities may receive subsidized green funding (up to 15% forgiveness from green component costs) if their project has eligible components that total 30% of the project's total cost.

-The CWSRF provides financial assistance for planning, acquisition, design and construction of your wastewater project.
+The CWSRF provides financial assistance for planning, acquisition, design and construction of your wastewater, reuse, and/or stormwater project.

 6. How much funding is available?

-Whether you are seeking financial assistance for smaller projects to large scale capital improvement projects, the CWSRF is an excellent fit for your system's needs.
-The CWSRF program has approximately $325 million available on an annual basis but can be increased based on demand.
+Whether you are seeking financial assistance for smaller projects or large scale capital improvement projects, the CWSRF is an excellent fit for your system's needs.
+The CWSRF program has approximately $525 million available on an annual basis but can be increased based on demand.

-For current detailed information regarding funds available, please see the CWSRF Intended Use Plan located at the bottom of the CWSRF Loan Program webpage.
+For current detailed information regarding funds available, please see the CWSRF Intended Use Plan located at the bottom of this webpage.

-Financial assistance through the CWSRF program requires compliance with applicable rules, policies, and Acts including:
+Financial assistance through the CWSRF program requires compliance with applicable rules, policies, and statutes including:

-- Submittal of a Project Information Form (PIF) to the current Intended Use Plan.
+- Submittal of a Project Information Form to be listed in the current Intended Use Plan (see below)

 - For equivalency projects: